Good brain foods

 First let's look at the bad brain foods.
 The consistent evidence is that it is those who are insulin-resistant who are highly vulnerable; that means raised blood glucose.
 Refined carbs are public enemy number one when it comes to Long Covid.
 They are rapidly digested in the small intestine flooding the portal system with sugars.

 So it comes as no surprise that more than half of those dying from Covid are obese or type-two diabetic; in fact, if you talk to them they all had issues with inflammation long before the virus arrived.
-The cytokine storm released by the bug, attacking all blood vessels, firstly in the lungs is simply the proverbial straw that breaks the camel's back.
+The cytokine storm released by the bug, attacking our blood vessels starting in the lungs is simply the proverbial straw that breaks the camel's back.

 Keeping sugar, cake flour and white rice strictly under control is the first objective; in fact if we all did that anyway, our wellness would spring forwards in leaps and bounds.

-Understanding the issues around net carbs, and the important fibre in whole foods that slows and blocks the digestion of starches is an important step for everyone.
+Understanding the issues around net carbs is an important step for everyone; the important fibre in whole foods slows and blocks the rapid digestion of starches.

 Good brain foods

-1. A homemade probiotic like kefir is first up on my list of good brain foods; the colon is now being called the second brain.
-A broad spectrum of the microbiome is our best protection against a Covid storm.
+1. A homemade probiotic like kefir is first up on my list of good foods; the colon is now being called the second brain.
+A broad spectrum of the microbiome is our best protection against dementia and a Covid storm.

-2. Taking a short walk after a starchy meal is a sure way to keep our blood glucose down, and prevent that cytokine storm.
-We should all do this anyway if we want to enjoy long and pain-free lives in the land.
+2. Taking a short walk after a starchy meal is a sure way to keep our blood glucose down and prevent that cytokine storm.
+We should all do this anyway if we want to enjoy long and pain-free lives.

 3. Enjoying many coloured good brain foods each day is important; they containing the anti-inflammatory phytochemicals[4], not only in these pandemic times but always to reduce the anger in our tissues.